 R2I - Deciding on What to Take

-The silver lining of relocation is the chance to declutter the home front and make it a sane place to chill.
+The silver lining of relocation is the chance to de-clutter the home front and make it a sane place to chill.
 Nevertheless deciding between the keepers and the tossers from the plethora of possessions is only but one of the daunting tasks that lie within the dark clouds of moving.
-Expensive shipping costs add insult to to the cause unless it is a corporate move.
+Expensive shipping costs add insult to to the cause, unless it is a corporate move.

-For a living space above 800 sft it is fairly safe to presume the need for a full-container load (FCL).
+For a living space above 800 square feet, it is fairly safe to presume the need for a full-container load (FCL).
 Transportation costs alone for FCL shipments using a basic 20’ container from a door in US to a port in India is upwards of $3K.
 Value added origin and destination services along with insurance, taxes and other charges add upwards of another $3K.

-On our part the decision to ship most of our belongings was relatively easy, as we wanted an acoustic piano while in India.
+On our part, the decision to ship most of our belongings was relatively easy, as we wanted an acoustic piano while in India.
 Replacing our Kawai K15 purchased for around $3K, would have been more expensive in India.
 Also, when we purchased our first home in 2003, we furnished with quality furniture.
 Ideally our intent was to keep what we had unless the costs proved prohibitive.
 To assess costs, we ran some numbers around replacement expenses assuming rough pricing in India and liquidation values of our things.
 That step proved the shipping costs were a necessary evil in our relocation saga.

 A lesson learnt by running this list was that replacing better-quality pieces is extremely expensive – luxury taxes and the imported parts in most of the finer objects available in India made for such items to be twice or thrice as expensive to comparable counterparts in the USA.
 Examples include larger refrigerators (side-by-side and/or sub-zero designer ones) and larger LCD TV’s, which are both dearly priced in India.
 High-end furniture, crockeries, and other household goods also command a premium to purchase in India compared to US.
 Also, there are a few other considerations when making the decision to ship or liquidate: